Fisher Street Park - Park Relocation Project

 College Park is an established community east of downtown, immediately south of Saint Augustine University.
 The City of Raleigh, through the Housing & Neighborhoods Department, is facilitating the development of approximately 150 single-family homes and townhomes in the East College Park Development.
 This development is a City Council-approved plan to increase the availability of affordable housing in this area.

-The original Fisher Street Park, located at 328 North Fisher Street, was constructed in late 1960’s.
+The original Fisher Street Park, located at 328 North Fisher Street, was constructed in the late 1960s.
 The East College Park development plan requires the relocation of Fisher Street Park to allow for the development of new single-family homes.
 Fisher Street Park will be relocated to a new site on the same block, approximately 400 feet to the south of its current location.
-The new park site, at the corner of Pender Street and North Fisher Street, is of equal size to the existing park site (approximately 1/4 acre).
-The new park location will allow for improved site access and visibility in the neighborhood at the heart of the East College Park development.
+The new park site, at the corner of Pender Street and North Fisher Street, is of equal size to the existing park site and will allow for improved site access and visibility at the heart of the College Park neighborhood.

 The new park location will be adjacent to other community spaces at the core of the East College Park neighborhood, including a community mailbox kiosk and the John Stokes Memorial Garden, a City of Raleigh park at the corner of Pender and Carver Streets.